🌟AI Basics

 WHERE AI EXCELS

-Writing & editing Fast drafting, rewriting, and summarizing using a simple rewriting workflow.
+Writing & editing Fast drafting, rewriting, and summarizing using a simple rewriting prompt.

 Research & analysis Synthesizes information into clear summaries using a research summary workflow.